Olympics-Protest rules at Tokyo Games not transparent-German athletes group | Sports-Games

 Olympics-Protest rules at Tokyo Games not transparent-German athletes group

+Athleten Deutschland have insisted any such process should be "accompanied by independent experts."
+The working group deciding on protest matters includes the IOC and the international federation of the sport in question, as well as the National Olympic Committee.

-"Failing to get approval could have consequences for the athletes but it is unclear what the sanctions are they could face."
-The IOC says approval by the working group is necessary in order to determine the nature of the protest.
+APPROVAL NECESSARY The IOC says the approval by the working group is necessary in order to determine the nature of the protest.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)